 If your bank has FDIC insurance, your checking account will be insured in line with FDIC limits.
 (This article explains how FDIC Insurance works.)

 The name “savings account” seems pretty self-explanatory, but there’s a bit more to it than that.
-Right now we’re going to discuss savings accounts but there are other types of deposit accounts that you also save money in, each with their own rules.
-These include things like certificates of deposit (Marcus also offers these) and money market accounts.
+In this article, we’ll discuss savings accounts but there are other types of deposit accounts that you also save money in, each with their own rules.

-There are often a few ways to move money into and out of savings accounts.
-For example, you can typically transfer money in or out of the account, online or through an app, and, if you have ATM access, through an ATM.
+There are often a few ways to move money in and out of savings accounts.
+You can transfer money online or through an app, and, if you have ATM access, through an ATM.

 Some savings accounts may include fees, so you’ll want to look out for things like an annual account fee or fees for dropping below a minimum, balance or for exceeding the number of allowed withdrawals.